-With the written permission of the Center for Student Success and the department chair, a student may take a course in another approved institution.
-The student must have an official transcript sent to the Registrar of Caldwell College after completion of the course.
+Students must obtain the appropriate signatures on the permission form to take a course at another institution available at the Registrar's office.
+The student must have an official transcript sent to the Registrar of Caldwell University after completion of the course.

 No grade below C will be accepted for transfer credit.
 Grades for courses taken at other institutions are not included in the student's cumulative index.
-At least the last 30 credits must be taken at Caldwell College.